Why Vanguard Total Stock Market Index is the Biggest Fund in the World

 VTSMX: Advantages of Total Stock Market Funds

-Vanguard Total Stock Market Index (VTSMX) is the biggest mutual fund in the world for a few simple but powerful reasons -- low expenses and broad diversification.
+Vanguard Total Stock Market Index (VTSMX) is one of the biggest mutual fund in the world for a few simple but powerful reasons—low expenses and broad diversification.
 But there are additional, more specific benefits of investing in VTSMX and low-cost index funds like it.

 Here's what you need to know about VTSMX and other total stock market index funds: